You're using Cursor or Claude Code. You're shipping fast. And you're rebuilding things you already shipped.

 The coding layer is dominated by Cursor, Claude Code, GitHub Copilot, and Aider.
 These are the execution layer — they write and edit code across your codebase.
 Cursor is especially popular for refactoring MVP code into production-ready systems.
 Claude Code handles complex multi-file tasks with strong reasoning.
 GitHub Copilot has the widest IDE coverage.
 Aider is the open-source option for cost-conscious teams.

 The planning layer is where most startups cobble things together.
-ChatGPT or Claude for drafting rough ideas.
+Claude or a coding agent for drafting rough ideas.
 Linear or Notion for task tracking.
 Slack threads for alignment.
 These tools aren't designed to work together, and context gets lost between each handoff.

 Tekk sits at the boundary.
 It's not a coding tool — it's the AI planning layer that feeds your coding tools.
 You still use Cursor or Claude Code to write the code.
 Tekk makes sure they're building the right thing, in the right place, with the right scope, the first time.